Tracy Woodson

 Tracy Michael Woodson (born October 5, 1962) is an American former professional baseball player and college coach.
 He played all or part of five seasons in Major League Baseball (MLB), from 1987 to 1989 and 1992 to 1993, primarily as a third baseman.
-He currently coaches the Richmond Spiders baseball team.
+He recently coached the Richmond Spiders baseball team.

 Playing career

 Woodson played college baseball for NC State from 1982 to 1984.
 His teammates included Doug Davis, Dan Plesac, Doug Strange, and Jim Toman.
 In 1983, he played collegiate summer baseball with the Hyannis Mets of the Cape Cod Baseball League.

 Over his five-year major league career, he played with the Los Angeles Dodgers and the St. Louis Cardinals.
 Woodson was a member of the Los Angeles Dodgers team that won the 1988 World Series.
 Notably, against the Cincinnati Reds on September 16 of that year, he struck out for the 27th and final out in Tom Browning's perfect game.
 Woodson pinch-hit for Dodgers right-hander Tim Belcher.
 His first career home-run came off of Hall of Fame pitcher Nolan Ryan.